Andrew-Chen-Wang/mobile-auth-example/jwt-android/README.md

 I'll be using Kotlin 1.3.70 since it's close to Swift syntax.

 ### Extra Notes

+PLEASE DO iOS development first and deploy your web app FIRST.
+Android local development is a pain in the bum...
+Just trust me and you can ignore some of those aforementioned weird XML stuff and just use your regular domain.

 What I like about Android development being slightly proficient in Swift now is that Kotlin's syntax is closely related to Swift's.
 Additionally, I've worked with JetBrain products before and their autocomplete feature on here is amazing when it comes to imports.